 Measuring customer satisfaction with an NPS survey

-For example, you could put an Incoming Feedback widget on high-exit pages to find out what’s causing people to leave without continuing through your sales funnel.
+For example, you could put a Feedback widget on high-exit pages to find out what’s causing people to leave without continuing through your sales funnel.
 Their feedback might alert you to a broken or missing element, or a confusing design that’s tripping them up and causing them to give up on your site.

 To sum up: it’s clear that website feedback is an important part of creating a better user experience and boosting conversion rates.
 But if you’re not using feedback tools strategically—if you’re not asking the right types of questions, at the right time, in the right way—you’re missing a huge opportunity to understand what’s really important to your customers, which is key to understanding how to give them what they need.